ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/263213 Packaged Engine Generators.md

       1. 150 MPH
    1. Seismic Zone:
       1. 1
 1. WARRANTY
    1. Without additional charge the equipment supplier shall replace any work or material they have provided which develops defects within two years or 1500 engine hours, whichever occurs first, from date of acceptance.
    1. All materials and equipment shall be guaranteed against defective materials, design and workmanship.
    1. During the guarantee period, the equipment supplier or his authorized dealer will be required to make the necessary repairs or replacements on site.
    1. Guarantees which mention that the part must be returned to the factory will not be acceptable.
-   1. During the guarantee period, the NREL will not accept charges for:
+   1. During the guarantee period, the Owner will not accept charges for:
       1. Travel time
    1. Mileage
    1. On-site repair labor
    1. Guarantee shall list any and all items excluded
-   1. If necessary, as determined by the NREL Technical Representative, any repairs must be made on a premium time basis without cost to the NREL.
+   1. If necessary, as determined by the Owner Technical Representative, any repairs must be made on a premium time basis without cost to the Owner.
    1. COORDINATION
    1. Coordinate size and location of concrete bases for package engine generators.
 Cast anchor-bolt inserts into bases.
 Concrete, reinforcement, and formwork requirements are specified in related Division 03 Sections.
    1. MAINTENANCE SERVICE
    1. Initial Maintenance Service:
       1. Beginning at Substantial Completion, provide 12 months' full maintenance by skilled employees of manufacturer's designated service organization.
 Include quarterly exercising to check for proper starting, load transfer, and running under load.
 Include routine preventive maintenance as recommended by manufacturer and adjusting as required for proper operation.
 Provide parts and supplies same as those used in the manufacture and installation of original equipment.
 1. EXTRA MATERIALS
    1. Furnish extra materials described below that match products installed and that are packaged with protective covering for storage and identified with labels describing contents.
    1. Fuses:
       1. One for every 10 of each type and rating, but no fewer than one of each.